appsody/website/content/docs/stacks/stack-structure.md

 ## Templates
 A template is a pre-configured starter application that is ready to use with a particular image.
 It has access to all the dependencies supplied by that image and is able to include new functionality and extra dependencies to enhance the image where allowed.

-### .appsody-config.yaml
-The `.appsody-config.yaml` allows you to specify the image which the template will use.
-For example, the following specifies that the template will use the nodejs-express image:
 ```
 stack: nodejs-express:0.2.0
 ```